 - 1 cup long-grain rice

-- 4 cups Milk Whole or low fat or non-dairy milk like soy
+- 4 cups milk Whole or low fat or non-dairy milk like coconut milk, almond milk

 - 1 tsp ground cinnamon